vlbn/avocado/README.md

 # avocado
 🥑 hyprland dot files

-`this is a minimalistic bloat-free hyprland setup for archlinux`
+`a minimalistic bloat-free setup for archlinux`